DexterHuang/Arclight-City/update-log.md

 **This game is still in the early Beta stage, please expect many changes such as new features, bug fixes, buffs and nerfs.**

 **If you find an exploit, please do not spread it to others and directly email the details to the developer at [ching.huang.dexter@gmail.com](mailto:ching.huang.dexter@gmail.com)**

+### 0.0.80

+-  Stock Market is now live!
+You can now invest your Eurodollars in various corporations and trade stocks using real-time market data.
+Access the Stock Market through the CyberNet menu.
+For detailed information on how to trade, fees, risks, and tips, please read the comprehensive tutorial in CyberWiki.

 ### 0.0.79